See photos of recovered Titan sub debris after "catastrophic implosion" during Titanic voyage

 "They have been working around the clock now for ten days, through the physical and mental challenges of this operation, and are anxious to finish the mission and return to their loved ones," the company said in a statement on social media.

-The company said it couldn't comment on the U.S. Coast Guard's investigation into the implosion.
+The company said it couldn't comment on the U.S. Coast Guard-led investigation into the implosion.
+The investigation will look into what caused the implosion and will involve Canada, France and the U.K.

+"It's an opportunity to learn from the incident and then work with our international partners worldwide ... to prevent a similar occurrence," Coast Guard Capt.
+Jason Neubauer, the chief investigator, told reporters Sunday.

+The discovery of the debris followed a massive search effort for the sub.
+The Titan lost contact with a Canadian research vessel June 18 about an hour and 45 minutes into its dive to the wreckage of the famed ocean liner that sank on its maiden voyage in 1912.

 for more features.